Caesar Rodney: In popular culture

-Caesar Rodney appears in the Broadway musical 1776 and its film adaptation.
+Caesar Rodney appears in the 1969 Broadway musical 1776 and its 1972 film adaptation.
 He is portrayed as an elderly man suffering severely from facial cancer, and he has to be taken home by fellow Delaware delegate Thomas McKean.
 Later, John Adams sends McKean back to Delaware to bring back Rodney to break the deadlock over independence between pro-independence McKean and anti-independence George Read.
 He is portrayed in the musical by Robert Gaus and in the film by William Hansen.

-Caesar Rodney also appears in HBO's John Adams.
+Caesar Rodney appears in HBO's 2008 miniseries John Adams.
 He is played by Tim Parati.